The average hourly pay for a Bill / Account Collector is $16.35.

 - Work out terms for payment or initiates other actions as necessary.

 - Ensure collections operations function smoothly and effectively.

-Popular Skills for Bill / Account Collector
+What Are Popular Skills for Bill / Account Collectors?

 Pay Difference by Location

 Employees with Bill / Account Collector in their job title in Los Angeles, California earn an average of 24.0% more than the national average.
 These job titles also find higher than average salaries in Phoenix, Arizona (20.2% more) and Houston, Texas (17.1% more).
 The lowest salaries can be found in Chicago, Illinois (2.1% less).

 This data is based on 615 survey responses.